TheOmegaFett/RuneQuest/Readme.md

 - **Puzzle Achievements**: Earned by solving Norse rune puzzles
 - **Collection Achievements**: Granted for learning complete sets of runes
 - **Streak Achievements**: Rewarded for consistent daily activity

+### Achievement System Architecture

+The achievement system uses a specialized architecture:

+- **Event-Driven Design**: Achievements are checked and awarded based on user activity events
+- **Requirement Evaluation Engine**: Flexible system for defining and checking various achievement criteria
+- **Progressive Unlocking**: Achievements build upon each other in difficulty and complexity
+- **Point-Based Rewards**: Users earn points for unlocking achievements, contributing to their overall score
+- **Category Organization**: Achievements are organized into logical categories (quiz, puzzle, reading, general)

 ### Available Achievements